 5. petl

 petl is a lightweight Python library used for data extraction, transformation, and loading tasks.
-It works well with large datasets and uses memory efficiently. petl only processes data when needed, making it great for simple ETL tasks that have limited resources.
+It works well for table-based ETL where memory efficiency matters, especially when processing data in a streaming or lazy way. petl only processes data when needed, making it great for simple ETL tasks that have limited resources.

 While it doesn’t have advanced features like other ETL frameworks, petl is fast and effective for table manipulation.
 It’s perfect for users who need to prioritize low memory usage.